Cannabidiol, more affectionately known as CBD, is a therapeutic compound produced by the Sativa cannabis plant, also referred to as the hemp plant.

 Like with any substance, it’s possible to take more CBD than your body can handle.
 That doesn’t make it dangerous; after all, you can drink too much water and develop water intoxication, and water is inarguably safe (and necessary) to consume.

-Studies show doses up to 1,500 milligrams a day have been well-tolerated, but everyone’s individual body chemistry differs, and you may have a different experience if you’re currently taking other medications.
+Studies show doses up to 1,500 milligrams a day have been well-tolerated.
+Still, everyone’s individual body chemistry differs, and you may have a different experience if you’re currently taking other medications.

 If you believe you’ve overdone it with your CBD enthusiasm, you may experience these side effects: